jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Like SciPy's ``optimize.minimize`` interface, Hyperopt makes the SMBO algorithm itself an interchangeable component so that any search algorithm can be applied to any search problem.
 Currently three algorithms are provided -- random search, simulated annealing, and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [Ber11]_ -- and more algorithms are planned (including [SMAC]_, and Gaussian-process-based [Sno12]_ and [Ber14]_).
-..
-Ber14 would refer to the ICML workshop paper, where GPs are provided for Hyperopt.

 We are motivated to make hyperparameter optimization more reliable for four reasons: